AnonymousAuthor000/Code2536/README.md

 Configure the build:

+`cd tensorflow-2.9.1/`

 `./configure`

-You can disable all the options to speed up the test by inputing `N`.
+You can use the default setting in all options.

 Copy the 'BUILD' and 'register.cc' to the source code: